paycoreio/docs/docs/getting-started/organisation/access.md

 Here you can manage your organisation team:

 - [x] Invite new members

+    !!! info
+        You can invite both registered unregistered users to become a new member of your organisation.

+        User will recieve invitation email.
+        - Registered users will be asked to confirm joining on dashboard login.
+        - Unregistered users will be asked to sign up at join confirmation step.

 - [x] Assign Role to member

+    !!! info
+        Inviting of new member requires the role choosing

 - [x] Set up and Change Individual access scope (Permission set) for each member
 - [x] Change Member status
     - Deactivate
     - Activate
     - Archive
 - [x] Edit Member description

 !!! tip